soleilyasmina/mongodb-mongoose-express-api/README.md

 ....
   "scripts": {
-    "test": "echo \"Error: no test specified\" && exit 1", "start": "nodemon server.js"
+    "test": "echo \"Error: no test specified\" && exit 1", "start": "node server.js",
+    "dev": "nodemon server.js"
   },
 ....
 ```

-Now run `npm start` and nodemon will watch for changes to your JavaScript files and restart your server :)
+Now run `npm run dev` and nodemon will watch for changes to your JavaScript files and restart your server :)

 ## Exercise